aczietlow/hugo-blog/content/posts/2025/experimenting-with-digital-minimalism.md

 1. No television/video streaming
 2. No social media
-3. No music streaming outside of work
+3. No music streaming outside of work/running
 4. No Android Auto while drive
   - look up directions before hand
   - use in cases of actual emergency